 Ensuring the Effective Protection of Technologies Critical to U.S. National Security Interests

-Technological superiority is critical to U.S. military strategy.
-Thus, the Department of Defense (DOD) spends billions of dollars each year to develop and acquire sophisticated technologies to provide an advantage for the warfighter during combat or other missions.
-Many of these technologies are also sold or transferred to foreign partners to promote U.S. economic, foreign policy, and national security interests.
-These technologies can also be acquired through foreign investment in the U.S. companies that develop or manufacture them.
+The Department of Defense spends billions of dollars each year to develop and acquire sophisticated technologies that provide an advantage for the warfighter during combat or other missions.
+Many of these technologies are also sold or transferred to promote U.S. economic, foreign policy, and national security interests.
+These technologies can also be acquired by foreign entities through investment in the U.S. companies that develop or manufacture them.
 In addition, they are targets for unauthorized transfer, such as theft, espionage, reverse engineering, and illegal export.

-To identify and protect technologies critical to U.S. interests, the U.S. government has a portfolio of programs.
-These include export controls—those developed to regulate exports and ensure that items and information are transferred in a manner consistent with U.S. interests—as well as a number of non-export control programs, including the Foreign Military Sales (FMS) program, anti-tamper measures, and the National Industrial Security Program, which oversees government contractors handling classified information, including that associated with critical technologies.
-These programs and activities are administered by multiple federal agencies with various interests, including DOD and the Departments of Commerce, Homeland Security, Justice, State, and the Treasury.
-We designated this area as high risk in 2007 because these programs, established decades ago, were ill-equipped to address the evolving challenges of balancing national security concerns and economic interests.
-While these agencies are making progress in addressing challenges identified by our work, we believe that additional leadership and coordination of programs and activities in the non-export control programs, among other things, is needed to identify strategic reforms that will help to advance U.S. interests.
+To identify and protect technologies critical to U.S. interests, the U.S. government has a number of programs and activities.
+These include export controls—those developed to regulate exports and ensure that items and information are transferred to foreign parties consistent with U.S. interests—as well as other activities, including the Foreign Military Sales program, anti-tamper policies, the National Industrial Security Program, and the Committee on Foreign Investment in the United States.
+These activities are administered by multiple federal agencies, including the Departments of Defense, Commerce, Homeland Security, Justice, State, and the Treasury.
+We designated this area as high risk in 2007 because these programs, established decades ago, were ill-equipped to address the evolving 21st century challenge of balancing national security concerns and economic interests.

 Congressional Actions Needed